aws-samples/cdk-assume-role-credential-plugin/README.md

 1. As a credential check (ensure we can get credentials for target account) (follow this [issue](https://github.com/aws/aws-cdk/issues/9597) for when this will no longer be needed)
 2. To perform context lookups (i.e. `ssm.StringParameter.fromLookupValue()`)

-The CLI no longer needs the `cdk-writeRole` for anything other than a credential check, so we just default to using the `cdk-readOnlyRole` for both read and write operations.
+The CLI no longer needs the `cdk-writeRole` for anything other than a credential check, so the plugin will treat the `ForWriting` mode a little differently.

+- If `@aws-cdk/core:newStyleStackSynthesis=true` & `mode=ForWriting` & we are not bootstrapping: then
+The plugin will simply return the `default` credentials (will not assume a role).
+This will satisfy the credential check.

+- If `@aws-cdk/core:newStyleStackSynthesis=true` & `mode=ForReading`: then
+The plugin will use the `readOnlyRole`.
+Since we don't know whether it is being used to fetch context or simply perform the credential check, we have to assume that it is fetching context.

+- If `@aws-cdk/core:newStyleStackSynthesis=true` & `mode=ForWriting` & `bootstrap=true`: then
+The plugin will use the `writeRole`.
+See the next [section](#new-style-bootstrap) for details on why.

+- Otherwise assume this is using the old style syntesis and use both roles as normal.

 ### New style bootstrap